 IS and OOS performance comparison

 This time, the performance of the OOS backtest is positive.
-This under-optimized configuration is winning in the future.
-That confirms that an under-optimized trading system has more chance to succeed in the future.
+This under-optimized configuration will win in the future, which confirms that an under-optimized trading system has a better chance of succeeding.

 The limitations of the under-optimization model

 As with all financial studies and all mathematical models, there are some lacks and limitations.
-I will present to you the most important.
+I will present the most important to you.

 Risk management accordance